Kiaeropterus: History of discovery

 Kiaeropterus cyclophthalmus was originally described as Eurypterus cyclophthalmus based on a single specimen from the Lower Silurian of the Pentland Hills near Edinburgh in Scotland.
 This specimen was purchased as part of a larger collection of fossil specimens by the Edinburgh Museum of Science and Art in 1885.
 When it was described in 1892, eurypterid taxonomy had not been firmly established or thoroughly researched and as a result, most new specimens were classified as part of the genus Eurypterus.

 When re-studied, the specimen was found to share considerably more features with the Stylonurina than with Eurypterus (which is classified as part of the Eurypterina), for instance its large eyes.
 Further comparisons with what limited material was known of K. ruedemanni allowed it to be placed into the genus Kiaeropterus.

 Classification

 The exact phylogenetic position of Kiareopterus is uncertain.
 It was originally classified as a stylonurid by Waterston (1979).
 Later studies revealed important similarities with Brachyopterus, including the large eyes converging anteriorly, the lack of a cuticular ornament and simple rectangular appendage podomeres with pronounced ridges.
 These similarities prompted it to be classified as a close relative of Brachyopterus, within the family Rhenopteridae.
+In 2025, Lamsdell classified Kiaeropterus in the family Brachyopterellidae.